Deinandra bacigalupii

-Deinandra bacigalupii (sometimes misspelled bacigalupi) is a rare species of flowering plant in the family Asteraceae, known by the common names Livermore tarplant and Livermore moonshine.
-It is endemic to Alameda County, California, where there are only about five known occurrences around Livermore.
-It grows in open areas with alkali soils, such as alkali sinks and meadows.
+Deinandra bacigalupii is a rare species of flowering plant in the family Asteraceae, known by the common names Livermore tarplant and Livermore moonshine.
+It is endemic to Alameda County, California, and is only found within a half-mile of the city limits of Livermore, in the eastern portion of the Livermore Valley.
+The plant is considered endangered under the California Endangered Species Act, and there are only four known populations; a fifth was destroyed by a landscaping business in 2014.
+The majority is located on city property near the Springtown neighborhood.
+It grows in open areas with alkali soils, in alkali meadows and on the edges of alkali sinks, and appears to be restricted to a soil called Solano fine sandy loam.
 This plant was previously included within Deinandra increscens ssp. increscens, but it was separated and elevated to species level in 1999.

 This is an annual herb producing a solid stem 10 to 40 cm tall.
 The hairy, glandular leaves have narrow linear or lance-shaped blades with smooth or lobed edges.
 The inflorescence is a cluster of flower heads each surrounded by the upper bracts on the stem branches.
 The head contains 6 to 9 lobed yellow ray florets, each a few millimeters long, and several yellow disc florets with yellow or brown anthers.
+The plant has sticky glands, giving it a strong odor, which has been described as that of paint thinner.
+It blooms between June and October, after most other plants in the area have died.